BarakamHarshitha/Azure-resources/README.md

-# AzureCLI
+# AzureCLI #ARM
-creating resources using Azure CLI
+creating resources using Azure CLI and ARM templates